Papyrus Oxyrhynchus 93

 Papyrus Oxyrhynchus 93 (P. Oxy.
 93) is an order for payment, written in Greek.
 The manuscript was written on papyrus in the form of a sheet.
 It was discovered in Oxyrhynchus.
 The document was written on 16 January 362.
-Currently it is housed in the British Museum (762) in London.
+Currently it is housed in the British Library (762) in London.

 Description

 The letter was written by Eutrygius addressed to Dioscorus, his assistant.
 It is an order to pay two artabae of wheat to Gorgonius the "hydraulic-organ player" (ὑ(*)δραύλῃ).
 The measurements of the fragment are 58 by 158 mm.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1898.
 The fragment was examined by Karl Wessely (Stud.
 Pal.
 8 1154, 1908).